 3. Find a fitness buddy.
 You’ll keep each other motivated and honest, and it’s a positive and healthy way to spend time with friends.

 4. Make it a family activity.
 At least once a week, take a family walk or hike, or bicycle together as a family.
-You live in the beautiful Bay Area and are lucky enough to have many trails right outside your door.
+Here in the beautiful Bay Area, there are many trails right outside your door.

 5. Mix it up.
 Boredom is the biggest enemy of maintaining an exercise regimen, so vary your exercise.
 Walk or jog on some days; take a yoga or spinning class on others.